-The first thing to do is check-in.
+The first thing to do is check in.

 You’ll receive an admission letter - just like a boarding pass - a week or so before your surgery from the hospital.
-This document states the time you need to arrive at the hospital to check-in for your surgery, so make sure you have plenty of time to beat the traffic.
+This document states the time you need to arrive at the hospital to check-in for your surgery, making sure you have plenty of time to beat the traffic.

-Once you’re settled in, you’ll meet your ‘flight crew’ also known as the nurses who will help prepare you for your surgery.
+Once you’re settled in, you’ll meet your ‘flight crew’, also known as the nurses who will help prepare you for your surgery.

 When you’re set and ready for take-off, your 'pilot', the surgeon, will briefly talk you through the ‘flight plan’ of your surgery before take-off.

-Take-off is a little different, but after meeting with your surgeon you will be taken into the operating theatre and given anaesthesia.
+Take-off is a little different, but after meeting with your surgeon, you will be taken into the operating theatre and given anaesthesia.

 Because of the general anaesthesia, you won’t remember the surgery version of take-off or your flight.
 Lucky for you, you get to sleep through the whole flight.

 Your flight lands when you wake up from anaesthesia.
 Et Voila, you have a new hip!

 Immediately after surgery, you will wake up in the recovery room before moving to your private room, where you will be for most of your hospital stay.